theypsilon/MiSTer_BIOS_SCRIPTS/README.md

 Instructions

-Download the update_console-bios-getter.sh to the Scripts directory and run.
+Download the update_console-bios-getter.sh to the Scripts directory and run:

 update_console-bios-getter.sh